Horizontal Baler FAQ

 What materials can be compressed with a horizontal baler?

-Paper, plastic, hard plastic, PET bottles, textiles, and more.
+Cardboard, paper, plastic, hard plastic, PET bottles, textiles, and more.

 How does automatic operation work on a horizontal baler?